 Envelope No.2 "Financial Bid”: Financial Bid should be submitted at the above-mentioned address in the form specified under Annexure-XI.
 The prices should be mentioned in figures as well as in words wherever mentioned in the Annexure-XI.
 The Applicant should carefully cross check the prices entered in figures with corresponding figures converted in words.
 In the event of any discrepancy in price quoted in words and figures, the price allotted in words shall prevail over the price quoted in figures.
 Each copy of the financial bid submitted should be covered in a separate sealed cover super scribed with the words “Financial Bid”.

 All Documents viz.
-Technical Bid and Financial Bid are to be kept in a single sealed cover super scribed with “NAFED INVITES REQUEST FOR PROPOSALS (RFP) FROM ELIGIBLE APPLICANTS FOROPENING OF NAFED BAZAAR RETAIL STORES AND NAFED CAFES ACROSS DELHI NCR”.
+Technical Bid and Financial Bid are to be kept in a single sealed cover super scribed with “NAFED INVITES REQUEST FOR PROPOSALS (RFP) FROM ELIGIBLE APPLICANTS FOROPENING OF NAFED BAZAAR RETAIL STORES AND NAFED CAFES ACROSS UTTAR PRADESH”.

 Intending Companies/Parties shall submit Request for Proposal documents in original downloaded form, duly signed and stamped at each page as token of acceptance of all terms and conditions.
 Proposals received over Fax / Email shall be summarily rejected.